The Care Bears Family

-The Care Bears Family is a Canadian animated television series produced by Nelvana based on the American franchise of the same name, and is the successor series to the American animated series produced by DIC Entertainment.
+The Care Bears Family is a Canadian children's animated television series produced by Nelvana and C.B.I.S.
+Productions based on the American franchise of the same name, and is the successor series to the American animated series produced by DIC Entertainment.
 It was originally broadcast from September 13, 1986 to November 25, 1988 on the Global Television Network in Canada.
 49 episodes were produced.

 The first two seasons were exported to the United States via ABC.
 However, ABC decided not to air the third season; network officials said they "got killed" in the second season since the people meter was too difficult for preschoolers to operate.
 ABC ran a number of preschool-oriented cartoons that season, all of which suffered in the ratings.
+Season 3 instead aired in syndication in the U.S.

 Synopsis

 The Care Bears live in a faraway place up in the clouds called Care-a-Lot, which constitutes a part of the Kingdom of Caring.
 With the help of the Cousins and their Buddies, they go all around the world on Missions in Caring thwarting the evil plans of Lord No Heart.